Aftar-Ahmad-Sami/Aftar-Ahmad-Sami/README.md

 - 📫 How to reach me **aftarahmadsami@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/aftar-ahmad-sami-780741210](https://www.linkedin.com/in/aftar-ahmad-sami-780741210)
+- 📄 Know about my experiences:  [https://www.linkedin.com/in/aftar-ahmad-sami-780741210](https://www.linkedin.com/in/aftar-ahmad-sami-780741210)

-- ⚡ Fun fact **Google my Name and you'll find me on the top**
+- ⚡ Fun fact:  **Google my Name and you'll find me on the top**

+- monocle_face Secret Identity: **Can't Tell You!**

 <br>